The right policy will cover your expenses if you become ill or injured while on vacation, and include Covid-related expenses

-They sell both “Trip Protection” plans which either include travel medical or travel medical only.
-I proceeded to get a quote for medical insurance and got a quote for a policy with their “Safe Travels Outbound plan”.
+They sell “Trip Protection” plans which either include travel medical or you can buy travel medical only.
+I proceeded to get a quote for a medical only policy with their “Safe Travels Outbound plan”.

 When I reached out to clarify the coverage I heard back quickly with a detailed answer and was also offered the option to schedule a 30-minute Zoom call to go over policy details and ask any additional questions.

 After a few more emails back and forth, I had clarified the coverage details.
-It was primary coverage of up to $5o0,000 that included Covid-related medical coverage and $100,000 for emergency medical evacuation to my home country.
-The plan also included a $2000 “Trip Delay” benefit which would cover the costs associated with contracting Covid-19 and having to quarantine.
-I also had the choice to increase that to $4,000 or $7,000.
+It was primary coverage of up to $500,000 that included Covid-related medical coverage and $100,000 for emergency medical evacuation to my home country.
+The plan also included a $2000 “Trip Delay” benefit covering the costs associated with contracting Covid-19 and having to quarantine.
+I had the option to increase that to $4,000 or $7,000.

 The Travel Medical Policy I chose...

-And I went with Wanderwell.
+I went with Wanderwell; it was an easy choice.
 They had great customer service during the quoting process and I loved that they offered a 30-minute Zoom call to explain the policies.

-As an added bonus they are a certified B Corp and employ sustainable business practices.
-I liked that they were a small business, although the insurance policy itself was underwritten by a company I knew: Nationwide.
+As an added bonus, they are a certified B Corp. and employ sustainable business practices.
+I liked that they were a small business, although the insurance policy itself was underwritten by a large insurance company I knew of: Nationwide.

 The fact they are a Certified B Corp and were committed to environmental conservation and sustainable business practices was a bonus.

-To recap, for my 22-day Europe trip I chose a policy with $500,000 in medical insurance, $100,000 for emergency evacuation and $7000 in “trip delay” coverage.
-The policy cost was $112 with a $100 deductible.
-This did not include “Trip Protection” for a cancellation or interruption.
+To recap, for my 22-day Europe trip, I chose a policy with $500,000 in medical insurance, $100,000 for emergency evacuation and $7000 in “trip delay” coverage.
+The policy cost was $112, with a $100 deductible.
+This did not include “Trip Protection” which means no coverage for cancellation or interruption.